The left atrium is one of the four chambers of the heart. It’s located in the upper half of the heart and on the left side of your body.

 In both mitral stenosis and mitral regurgitation, it’s more difficult for the left atrium to pump blood into the left ventricle.
 This can lead to an increase in pressure in the left atrium, which in turn leads to enlargement.

 If there’s a problem with your left ventricle, the pressure in the left atrium will increase in order to be able to fill the left ventricle properly.
 This increase in pressure can lead to enlargement of the left atrium.
 In this case, the amount of enlargement in the left atrium can reveal the level of dysfunction of the left ventricle.

 This is an arrhythmia (irregular heartbeat) that increases the risk of stroke and heart failure.
 In this condition, the two upper chambers of your heart, or atria, beat out of sync with the two lower chambers, or ventricles.
 Atrial fibrillation can happen occasionally, or it can be permanent.

 It’s unclear if atrial fibrillation is a cause or a complication of left atrial enlargement.

 Enlargement of the left atrium has been associated with poor outcomes for the following cardiovascular conditions:

 - Atrial fibrillation.
 This is associated with increased mortality and has been listed as both a cause and complication of left atrial enlargement.
-One study found that every 5-millimeter increase in left atrium diameter increased the risk of developing atrial fibrillation by 39 percent.
+One found that every 5-millimeter increase in left atrium diameter increased the risk of developing atrial fibrillation by 39 percent.

 - Stroke.
-In a study of older people, an increase in left atrium size was found to be independently predictive of a first ischemic stroke.
+In a of older people, an increase in left atrium size was found to be independently predictive of a first ischemic stroke.
 The risk of stroke increases if a person also has atrial fibrillation.

 - Congestive heart failure.
-A study of older people found that left atrium size was predictive of congestive heart failure.
+A of older people found that left atrium size was predictive of congestive heart failure.